jjong22/jjong22/README.md

 🔎 I participated in ...
+- HITCON CTF 2024 (as Cold Fusion)
+- POKA CTF 2024 (as POSTECH)
 - DEF CON 32, Car Hacking village CTF (as Autocrypt)
-- HITCON CTF 2024 (as Cold Fusion)